FuzzyGrim/blog/_posts/posts/2021-11-26-wireguard.md

 Once this is done, you are ready to connect to the server, do it by simply running the command: `sudo wg-quick up copenhagen`, and to disconnect, you can use: `sudo wg-quick down copenhagen`.

+---
+**⚠ INFO:**

+If you are getting something like:

+> `/usr/bin/wg-quick: line 32: resolvconf: command not found`

+On Arch Linux, you will need to install the `systemd-resolvconf` package.

+On Debian, you will need to install the `openresolv` package.

+---

 Finally, if you want to configure the VPN interface to be persistent across reboots, you can do so by enabling it as a service with: `sudo systemctl enable wg-quick@copenhagen`.